christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 ### Replicated State Machine

-See [@schneider1990implementing] [@garg2010implementing]
+See [@garg2010implementing]

-- Describe State Machine replication in short, reference corresponding section from Background
+- Describe State Machine replication again very briefly and reference the full corresponding section from Background
     - State Machine replication is...
 For reference, see... in Raft, State Machine replication looks as follows...
 - Describe State Machine in Raft
 - show diagrams (redraw original paper diagrams of state machine)